-“Master Holbytla?
-You also?”
-The injured man tried again to move.
-“Get us back.”
+"Master Holbytla?
+You also?"
+He briefly lifted his head to look.
+"Get us back."

 As they tried to retreat, the Witch-King tried to follow, and Gandalf -- focused on his opponent – barred the way.
 As Merry watched, there was a flash and the foul winged beast fell, its head cut off, and Gandalf jumped down to get closer, and Shadowfax placed himself between the injured king and the raging contest.
 The force of their battle was not unnoticed by others on the field.
 King Theoden's knights and Eomer were riding to his rescue, yet the Witch-King was intent to win his prize.